08

 • Inaccuracies and outdated.
 Also, be aware of inaccuracies, trustworthiness, sources, and up-to-date knowledge.
 Even though the recent update makes ChatGPT tap into the www for information, it can be trusted (yet).
 Not only in the sources, also in outdatedness and (cultural) context.

-Over the last week, I have been playing around with ChatGPT-4, the paid subscription.
+Since October 2023, I have been playing with ChatGPT-4, the paid subscription.
 I have to say, there are differences with the freebee version; I’m not sure if that’s due to the new releases or the paid version.

 The most important is that it feels more accurate and to the point.
 There’s a little less fluff.
 And the output is in a different tone of voice—a little less bland and vanilla.
 Yet I can’t prove this; it’s my gut feeling.

-Next to that, it’s faster.
-With ChatGPT3-5, you sometimes have to wait a few seconds; now, the output is almost instant.
+It’s also faster.
+With ChatGPT3-5, you sometimes had to wait a few seconds; now, the output is almost instant.

 • Listicles.
 There is no real intro; there is an immediate dive into the listicle.
 The structure of AI written copy is almost always the same.
 You do the prompt, and ChatGPT provides the answer without context sketching or personal notes on why it matters.
 And the structure is always listicles or similar.
 Even if you remove the bullets, you recognize this structure in the text.
 ChatGPT has a catalog-like way of giving information.